 This procedure is often carried out by TDs and riggers.

-Typically, 3d characters will be rigged prior to being animated since if a character
+Typically, 3d characters will be rigged before being animated since if a character

-model does not have a rig system, they won’t able to be manipulated and properly
+the model does not have a rig system, and they won’t be able to be manipulated and properly

 A 3d rigger can use the rigging process to any model, from a human character